 /path/to/dir/) and you can use partition discovery by specifying a path with a partition directory (that is, a path like

 If you do not want to decode images, Azure Databricks recommends that you use the binary file data source.

 Image files are loaded as a DataFrame containing a single struct-type column called

 image: struct containing all the image data |-- origin: string representing the source URI |-- height: integer, image height in pixels |-- width: integer, image width in pixels |-- nChannels |-- mode |-- data

 where the fields are:

 nChannels: The number of color channels.
 Typical values are 1 for grayscale images, 3 for colored images (for example, RGB), and 4 for colored images with alpha channel.

-mode: Integer flag that provides information on how to interpret the data field.
+mode: Integer flag that indicates how to interpret the data field.
 It specifies the data type and channel order the data is stored in.
-The value of the field is expected (but not enforced) to map to one of the OpenCV types displayed below.
+The value of the field is expected (but not enforced) to map to one of the OpenCV types displayed in the following table.
 OpenCV types are defined for 1, 2, 3, or 4 channels and several data types for the pixel values.
 Channel order specifies the order in which the colors are stored.
 For example, if you have a typical three channel image with red, blue, and green components, there are six possible orderings.
 Most libraries use either RGB or BGR.
 Three (four) channel OpenCV types are expected to be in BGR(A) order.

 data: Image data stored in a binary format.
 Image data is represented as a 3-dimensional array with the dimension shape (height, width, nChannels) and array values of type t specified by the mode field.
 The array is stored in row-major order.